Brog03/metr4202_2024_team19/README.md

 ## Without Aruco Detection
 NOTE - Before Launching map_explorer: <br />
-- Make sure aruco_detect is set to False in params.yaml
+- Make sure aruco_detect is set to False in params.yaml which is found in map_explorer_bringup folder

 Open another new terminal and launch the package by creating a new termianl and run
 ```